Automorphisms of the k-curve graph: Automorphisms of the Systolic Complex

-Suppose that $S_2$ contains a non-separating curve $c$ of $S$, and let $b$ be an essential boundary component of $S_1$ (that is, a boundary component not corresponding to a puncture of $S$).
+The assumptions in the statement of the proposition guarantee that $S_2$ contains a non-separating curve $c$ of $S$, and let $b$ be the essential boundary component of $S_1$ (that is, the boundary component of $S_1$ not corresponding to a boundary component of $S$).
 Let $\lambda$ be an embedded arc connecting $b$ to $c$.
 We consider an arc $\eta \subset S_2$ with both endpoints on $b$, obtained by traveling along $\lambda$, then around $c$, and then back to $b$ along the inverse of $\lambda$.

-We let $\eta'$ be any arc in $S_2$ disjoint from $\eta$ such that (1) it is not parallel to $\eta$, (2) its endpoints are both on $b$, and (3) so that its endpoints do not link with those of $\eta$ along $b$.
+Note that $S_{2}$ has positive genus since we assumed that $S$ has genus at least $1$.
+This situation is illustrated in Figure \ref{fig:Section5-non-planar}.
+So on $S_{2}$ there must exist a second essential arc $\eta'$ disjoint from $\eta$ and whose endpoints link with those of $\eta$ along $b$.
+Furthermore, we can choose $\eta'$ so that it intersects $c$ exactly once.
+As shown in Figure \ref{fig:Section5-linking}, the existence of $\eta'$ is guaranteed so long as $S_{2}$ is not planar.